CarnEvil: Development and release

-CarnEvil was conceptualized by Jack Haeger in 1988 when he was working on the video game Narc.
+CarnEvil was conceived by games designer Jack Haeger in 1988 while working on the run and gun game Narc.
 As part of the development team's experiments with live digitized footage for video games, Haegar began working with stop motion puppets in an attempt to recreate a cinematic experience.
 Haegar was fond of the classic horror movie premise of a teenager daring a friend to run through a graveyard, and sketched a concept piece based on this idea titled "Horror Show".
 The sketch, primarily depicting a decrepit haunted house, featured a poster with the "CarnEvil" name and a prototypical version of Umlaut named "Smeek".
 Although Haeger was aware that technical limitations at the time made the concept impractical, he saw potential in the "dark carnival" theme.

-Midway Games approved Haeger's concept following the successful releases of the light gun shooters Terminator 2: Judgment Day (1991) and Revolution X (1994), which Haegar co-directed.
+Midway Games approved Haeger's concept following the successful releases of the light-gun shooters Terminator 2: Judgment Day (1991) and Revolution X (1994), which Haegar co-directed.
 The game originally had a tone similar to The Haunted Mansion, and featured an old caretaker character with a Punch and Judy-style puppet.
 After this version was harshly reviewed by Midway's management, the development team revamped the concept with characters that were more aggressive and darkly humorous.
 This tone was set by Haeger's conceptual character Hambone, a large brute with a goaltender mask and a gatling gun arm who would become the miniboss of the Haunted House stage.
 Over 40 characters were created and modeled in 3D Studio Max.
 Artist and 3D modeler Scott Pikulski recalled that "Many ideas for characters and level content came from us just joking around while working on the game.
 It always felt like the project would be cancelled at any time, so we worked on it like we had nothing to lose.
 Jack has a great sense of humor, and many of the great ideas came from his head".